New fill/finish partnership with BioConnection provides end-to-end drug product development under 1 contract! Read the press release

 The Results

-The transition to the Cytiva XDR bioreactor was highly successful.
-Detailed data comparison across the 200 L Cytiva XDR, the 5 L control bioreactor, and the 2000L GMP Thermo SUB demonstrated that the new system met all benchmarks for viable cell density, viability, integral viable cell count (IVC), and titer.
-For both processes (the mAb and bispecific antibody), VCD, viability, IVC, and titer from the 5 L and 200 L XDR bioreactors were comparable to the manufacturing scale GMP run (2,000 L Thermo SUB), indicating successful transfer of the process to XDR SUB.
+The pilot studies in the Cytiva XDR bioreactor were highly successful.
+For both processes (the mAb and bispecific antibody) detailed data comparison across the 200L Cytiva XDR, the 5 L control bioreactor, and the 2,000 L GMP Thermo SUB demonstrated that the new system met all benchmarks for viable cell density, viability, integral viable cell count (IVC), and titer, indicating successful transfer of the process to the Cytiva XDR system.

 The strategic foresight in adopting the Cytiva XDR and the meticulous execution of the transition plan underscored a commitment to maintaining the highest standards of quality and efficiency.
 As a result, the process is now better positioned to meet both current and future production demands.
 AGC Biologics continues to innovate and pioneer process improvement with state-of-the-art technology and rigorous methodology.